beef-erikson/BDORecipeHelper/README.md

 # BDORecipeHelper
 Just a side project I may not finish for some Python experience.
-CLI for crafting helper in Black Desert Online.
+CLI for craft assistance in Black Desert Online.